Cadillac de Ville series: Fifth generation (1977–1984)

-Changes for 1982 were kept to a minimum, including a new thin vertical bar grille design (which was used through 1986) with the same grille surround from the past two years, and a new standard wheel cover design.
+Exterior changes for 1982 were minimal, including a new thin vertical bar grille design (which was used through 1986) with the same grille surround from the past two years, and a new standard wheel cover design.
 Cadillac introduced a new aluminum-block 249-cubic-inch 4.1-liter HT series V8 engine to replace the V8-6-4, which was now available only in the Fleetwood limousine through 1984.
-The new power plant featured a closed-loop digital fuel injection system, free-standing cast-iron cylinders within a cast-aluminum block, and was coupled with a 4-speed automatic-overdrive transmission.
+This new power plant featured a closed-loop digital fuel injection system, free-standing cast-iron cylinders within a cast-aluminum block, and was coupled with a 4-speed automatic-overdrive transmission.
 Other engine options included the Buick V6 or Oldsmobile's diesel V8.
 Inside, the Electronic Climate Control had an updated fascia that now included an "Outside Temperature" button.
 Previously, the outside temperature was available through an illuminated thermometer mounted to the driver's outside mirror.
-With the new front-drive Cadillac Cimarron taking over as Cadillac's entry-level model, the $15,249 Coupe de Ville was now a step-up.
+With the new front-drive compact Cadillac Cimarron taking over as Cadillac's entry-level model, the $15,249 Coupe de Ville was now a step-up.
 Sedan de Ville was priced at $15,699.
-Sales totals for 1982 included 50,130 coupes and 86,020 sedans (figures include De Ville and Fleetwood models).
+Sales totals for 1982 included 50,130 coupes and 86,020 sedans (figures include combined De Ville and Fleetwood models).

 For 1983, slight reworkings under the hood added 10 horsepower (now rated at 135) to the standard 4.1-liter powerplant.
 Meanwhile, the Buick V6 credit-option was dropped.
-The biggest visible change was hardly noticeable - while the grille design was a carry-over from the previous year (and would be through 1986), the Cadillac script moved from the chrome header onto near the bottom of the grille itself.
+There were a few minor exterior changes for 1983.
+While the grille design was a carry-over from the previous year (and would be through 1986), the Cadillac script moved from the chrome header onto near the bottom of the grille itself.
 The wide parking lamps below the quad headlamps now had clear frosted lenses (previous years they were amber), with satin gold-colored winged Cadillac emblems centered on each lens.
 A very minor change in the rear was the deletion of the chrome tips on both sides of the lower deck lid trim.
 These little chrome corner pieces, mounted on the filler panels, were prone to pitting as they were made of a different material than the bright aluminum trunk trim and upper license late surround.
 Coupe de Ville's popular Cabriolet roof package added $415 to its $15,970 sticker price.
 While both models, including the $16,441 Sedan de Ville, could be ordered with the $1,150 d'Elegance package.
-1983 was supposed to be the last year for the rear-drive De Ville, as new front-drive models would take over for 1984.
-However, numerous developmental delays caused De Ville to stay in rear-drive form for another year.
-Sales figures looked healthy, with a total of 109,004 sedans and 65,670 coupes (figures include DeVille and Fleetwood models).
+Sales figures looked healthy, with a total of 109,004 De Ville and Fleetwood models).